Binghamton, New York: Baseball

 The area is home to the Eastern League's Binghamton Rumble Ponies, the Double-A affiliate of the New York Mets.
 The former Binghamton Mets have sent stars like Daniel Murphy, Noah Syndergaard, Steven Matz, Juan Lagares, José Reyes, David Wright, Preston Wilson, Ike Davis, Zack Wheeler, Edgardo Alfonzo, Jon Niese, Pete Alonso and Jay Payton to the majors.

 Binghamton has a long history in professional baseball dating back to 1877.
 Teams nicknamed the Crickets, the Bingoes, and for many years the Triplets represented Binghamton in the New York State League (now defunct), the New York–Pennsylvania League, the International League, and the Eastern League (1892–94, 1938–1963, 1967–1968, 1992–2021).

 The 1887 Binghamton Bingoes of the International League attracted national attention when the white players revolted against the two black players on the team.
 The reaction around the league forced Binghamton to release the black players, and the team folded soon after.

 The Binghamton Triplets of the Eastern League, founded in 1923, became a farm club of the New York Yankees in 1932, and sent many players to New York through 1968, when the team folded.
 Notably, the Hall of Fame pitcher Whitey Ford was a starting pitcher for the Triplets in 1949.

 Football

-Binghamton has also been home to two semiprofessional football teams, the Broome County Dragons (members of the Empire Football League) and the Southern Tier Green Machine (members of the North American Football League).
+Binghamton has also been home to two semiprofessional football teams, the Broome-Tioga Bengals (members of the Empire Football League) and the Triple City Jets (members of the North American Football League).
 In addition, two women's football teams called Binghamton home; the Binghamton Tiger Cats (members of the Independent Women's Football League) and the Southern Tier Spitfire (members of the Women's Football Alliance).
 As of 2015, none of these teams play.
 Founded in 2018, the Broome County Stallions play as part of the Northeastern Football Alliance.